Whoever controls the record

 "What if Apostillum shuts down?"

 Your records are encrypted on your device — not ours.
 The timestamps are written to public blockchains that will outlast any company.
-Even if Apostillum ceased to exist tomorrow, your records remain independently verifiable by any third party, forever.
+Even if Apostillum ceased to exist tomorrow, your records remain independently verifiable by any third party, for a minimum of twenty years.
 We designed the system so that our survival is not required for your records to be valid.
 No vendor lock-in.
 No dependency.
 The proof stands alone.

 We built it so that even we cannot lie.